dlanigan1/assignment/readme.md

  + Add Book
  + Delete Book
  + Modify Book
- + etc
+ + Check out/Return book is not available yet but will be available in the next part of the assignment

 ## Installation requirements.
 . . . .
 List of software used to develop the app . . . . . . .
 + ReactJS v15.3.0
 + Bootstrap 3
 + create-react-app tool
++ react-bootstrap-table
++ lodash 4.7.15
-+ etc
++ react-dom
-+ etc
++ react-router-dom

-. . . . . .
-Also, explain (to a third party) what steps one must take to run your app after cloning it from the repository, e.g. any non-standard software installation; any environment setup; how to start app; where to view app in browser . . . . . . .
-At its simplest this may just be: npm install + npm start
+After cloning the repo, all you have to do to run the app is npm install + npm start

 ## Data Model Design.